lengstrom/falcon/README.md

 Nope!
 We have a blacklist of domains to avoid indexing that includes the majority of banking websites.
 You can edit them and add your own in the preferences page!
 If you accidentally visit a page that is indexed that you don't want indexed, you can go into preferences and delete it from your indexed pages.

 ### "Do you store any information remotely?"
 No, all information is stored locally!
+No data leaves your computer over the network.

 ## More Details
 - Use `before:date` and `after:date` to search your history in a certain time range